govuk-one-login/di-account-management-frontend/README.md

 By default tests run pre and post but can be tagged to be one or the other with @skipPreDeploy @skipPostDeploy. when writing and debugging tests use UI mode
 Don't import things from outside the end-to-end-tests directory, treat it as it's own standalone project.
+Mention that running tests will start app locally which can take some time, but if you already have it running then it will use that which will be faster.

 ### Restarting the app